Optimizing Graphical Procedures for Multiplicity Control in a Confirmatory Clinical Trial via Deep Learning: Introduction

-Since the graphical approaches could analytically control FWER at a desired level in the strong sense \cite{bretz2009graphical}, could we further identify an optimal graph in a confirmatory trial with respect to certain objective functions based on prior knowledge such as those from Phase II studies?
-As can be seen later on in the manuscript, it is hard to evaluate the objective function and its derivative in closed forms due to the complex correlations between the decision functions from different endpoints.
-Brute-force searching is usually implemented in practice, but it is very likely to miss the optimal target when there are a relatively large number of endpoints.
+Since graphical approaches analytically control FWER at a desired level in the strong sense \citep{bretz2009graphical}, can we further identify an optimal graph in a confirmatory trial with respect to certain objective functions based on prior knowledge such as from Phase II studies? \cite{rubin2006method} and \cite{wasserman2006weighted} studied the power function for the weighted Bonferroni procedure, but the graphical approach we considered is more general.
+As can be seen later in this article, it is difficult to evaluate the objective function and its derivatives in closed forms due to the complex correlations between the decision functions from different endpoints.
+The stochastic search method (SSM; \cite{zabinsky2013stochastic}) is popular in practice due to its ease of implementation.
+This approximating approach is to find the graph with the maximum working objective function among a certain number of randomly simulated candidates under constraints.
+However, this method is very likely to miss the optimal target when the number of endpoints is relatively large, as demonstrated later in this article.

-An alternative approach is to adopt existing derivative-free constrained optimization methods, for example ISRES (Improved Stochastic Ranking Evolution Strategy) for global optimization \cite{runarsson2005search} or COBYLA (Constrained Optimization BY Linear Approximations) for local optimization \cite{powell1994direct}.
-The ability to handle both bound and inequality constraints is desired to accommodate different study objectives and the constraints in the graphical approach.
-However, in the context of derivative-free optimization, with the global approach it is generally very difficult to ensure convergence in a reasonable length of time, while the local method is more efficient but cannot guarantee the solution to be a global optimum \cite{kramer2011derivative}.
-To facilitate the application in clinical trials, an efficient and robust constrained optimization procedure is necessitated.
+Another stream is to adopt existing derivative-free constrained optimization methods.
+The ability to handle both bounded and inequality constraints is desired to accommodate different study objectives and the constraints in the graphical approach.
+There are vast numbers of those approaches available in the field of machine learning, but their performances in finding either global or local optima vary depending on the problem at hand \citep{kramer2011derivative}.
+In this article, we evaluate the performance of the Improved Stochastic Ranking Evolution Strategy (ISRES; \cite{runarsson2005search}) and the Constrained Optimization BY Linear Approximations (COBYLA; \cite{powell1994direct}) on optimizing graphical approaches by simulation studies.
+They are readily implemented in the R package {\it{nloptr}} \citep{nloptr}.
+As an alternative, we propose an optimization framework based on deep learning with moderate power gain and tolerable extra computing time.